sesam-community/sesam-py/readme.usage.md

                         use with the init command to add test entities to input pipes -force-add
-                        use with the '-add-test-entities' option to overwrite test entities that exist locally
+                        use with the '-add-test-entities' option to overwrite test entities that exist locally --system-placeholder <string>
+                        Name of the system _id placeholder -d <string>
+                        Connector folder to work with -e <string>
+                        Directory to expand the config into

 ```

 ### Preparing input pipes for testing